COVIDemX3

 With this proposed research we will move at the crossroad of global health, health care system approaches and disaster management.
 Linking those three major perspectives under the denominator dementia will require a change of perspective from each partner.
 For this, partners will need a vision of how this change of perspective will relate to their own field of expertise and how it will benefit their own discipline.
 Also, for collaborating successfully in a multidisciplinary context we will have to take some time to bring together discourses from different disciplines, find common grounds and a common language.

-A grant from the German Research Foundation - DFG (LA 4943/1-1) will allow us to deepen our collaboration in the COVIDemX3 consortium with German, Chilean and New Zealand scientists over the next 12 months.
-Together, we will take the first steps to answer the question, "What makes health systems resilient to crises and what can we learn from the COVID-19 pandemic for the overall societal challenge of dementia?".
+A grant from the German Research Foundation - DFG (LA 4943/1-1) allowed us to intensify our collaboration in the COVIDemX3 consortium with German, Chilean and New Zealand scientists.We met in trilateral workshops with stakeholders in Chile (2022) and New Zealand (2023) to prepare a follow-up application for a third-party funded project.
+Together, we want to answer the question, "What makes health systems resilient to crises and what can we learn from crises scenarios like the COVID-19 pandemic or extreme climate events for the overall societal challenge of dementia?".

 Publications: